Hercules Unchained: Production

 The tale of Hercules and Queen Omphale is taken from the ancient Greek myth, of which there are several variations throughout history.
 Character names are drawn from a mixture of various Greek legends and plays, notably The Seven Against Thebes by Aeschylus and Oedipus at Colonus by Sophocles.
 Hercules' line "I wove the threads [of my memory] together" is a reference to his task of spinning thread and weaving with Omphale's attendants.
-The film is only very loosely based on the source material, randomly mixing events and featuring characterizations varying from those depicted in the sources.
+The film is loosely based on the source material, randomly mixing events and featuring characterizations varying from those depicted in the sources.

 Reception

-Film critic Howard Hughes argues that, due to a better script, "punchier action" and more convincing acting, the film was "superior to its predecessor" Hercules.
-Concerning the cast he praises in particular the French actress Sylvia Lopez ("movingly effective") whose career ended prematurely when in 1959, soon after finishing this film, she died at the age of 26 of leukemia.
+Film critic Howard Hughes argues that, due to a better script, "punchier action," and more convincing acting, the film was "superior to its predecessor" Hercules.
+Concerning the cast, he praises in particular the French actress Sylvia Lopez ("movingly effective") whose career ended prematurely when in 1959, soon after finishing the film, she died at the age of 26 of leukemia.

-The film opened in New England on 30 June 1960 in 200 theaters grossing $500,000 in a week.
+The film opened in New England on 30 June 1960 in 200 theaters, grossing $500,000 in a week.
 The film was the third most popular movie at the British box office in 1960.
-In its opening in 39 theaters in the UK over the first August Bank Holiday weekend, it set 36 house records.
+In its opening in the U.K. over the first August Bank Holiday weekend, it set 36 house records in 39 theaters.

 Legacy

 Hercules Unchained has been broadcast on American television and is available in both VHS and DVD formats.
-The film's Italian title means "Hercules and the Queen of Lydia".
-The film was also featured in an episode of Mystery Science Theater 3000.
+The film was also featured in episode #408 of Mystery Science Theater 3000.